Haleshot/Haleshot.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: Hi, I’m Haleshot, a third-year student studying B Tech Artificial Intelligence.
 I like projects relating to ML, AI, DL, CV, NLP, Image Processing, etc.

-Currently exploring Python, Flask, projects involving AI and platforms such as HuggingFace and Kaggle..
+Currently exploring Python, Flask, projects involving AI and platforms such as HuggingFace and Kaggle.

 # Interests to show in About widget
 interests: